succabs/website/src/content/blog/top-10-reasons-why-i-stopped-grinding-duolingo.md

 ---

+## Is Duolingo Still Worth It in 2025?

-I’m not saying Duolingo is useless: it helped me build a foundation in Norwegian, and for that I’m thankful.
-But as a long-term solution for language learning?
-It’s not for me anymore.
+Duolingo isn’t useless - it gave me a solid foundation in Norwegian, and for that I’m thankful.
+But as a long-term tool for serious language learning, it doesn’t hold up for me anymore.
+If you’re just starting out, it might help you get the basics.
+But for real progress or fluency, I don’t think Duolingo is enough in 2025.